Site Search

 An unrefined mixture of naturally occurring hydrocarbons, whose densities and properties vary widely.
 Crude oils contain sulphur, nitrogen, oxygen, as well as traces of metals such as vanadium or nickel.
 Crudes like North Sea Brent which are low in sulphur are often referred to as "sweet" and their properties are more highly valued.

 Light hydrocarbon mixture slightly heavier than kerosene used in engines which ignite fuel through compression generated heat rather than spark ignition as in a petrol engine.
-The term derv is derived from the expression "diesel engine road vehicle"
+The term derv is derived from the expression "diesel engine road vehicle".

 Any petroleum product produced by boiling crude oil and collecting the vapours produced as a condensate in a separate vessel.
-Most refinery products can be classed as distillates; for example petrol (light distillate), gas oil (middle) or fuel oil (heavy)
+Most refinery products can be classed as distillates; for example petrol (light distillate), gas oil (middle) or fuel oil (heavy).

-The primary distillation process which uses high temperature to separate crude oil into vapour and fluids which can then be fed into a distillation or fractionating tower.
+The primary distillation process which uses high temperature to separate crude oil into vapour and fluids which can then be fed into a distillation or fractionating tower. ly valued.

 Another name for distillation.